alfredoxperez/express-restful-api/ReadMe.md

 # express RESTful API
-'expressRestfulApi' is a RESTful web app using express js.
+'express-restful-api' is a RESTful web app using express js.
 This is meant as a template for web server apps.

 Features include:
  - MongoDb connection class